D-ID’s mobile app is live on Product Hunt! Leave feedback here

 • Ethical use by customers

-We will work hard to ensure that our customers are using our technology in ethical, responsible ways.
-We will endeavour to build “ethical use” clauses into all of our terms and conditions, which will allow us to suspend services and revoke the use license to those who fail to comply.
+We will work hard to ensure that our customers are using our technology in ethical, responsible ways and while obtaining the necessary third-party consent if so required.
+We will endeavor to build “ethical use” clauses into all of our terms and conditions, which will allow us to suspend services and revoke the use license to those who fail to comply.

-• Work toward and industry-wide track and trace system
+• Work toward an industry-wide track and trace system

 We will work to collaborate with major platforms, operators and others to create an industry-wide, standardized track and trace system (e.g. a digital watermark system) to allow users and vendors to detect/be alerted to synthetic media in all its forms.
 Until that exists, we will work to ensure that all uses of our technology are clearly marked or understood as synthetic.
 Our license agreements will permit the addition of such watermarks in a way that will not interfere with the content.